Our Research At Brooklyn College

 Cell cycle in S. cerevisiae and Chlamydomonas

 The cell cycle is an ordered set of processes by which one cell divides into two identical daughter cells.
 Cell cycle progression is driven by Cyclin/CDK complexes.
 Ikui's research studies how cells coordinate cell cycle progression to maintain genome integrity in S. cerevisiae and Chlamydomonas.
+Our research is supported by NSF funding.

 -